Taranovskiy/django-freelance/README.md

 # django-freelance
-A naive freelance platform on django
+A backend for the naive freelance platform